Mohamed-Taha-Essa/PyQt5-OpenCV/README.md

 # what you need to run the code in your pc:
-1- install python3 .
+1 - install python3 .
-2-install pyqt5 .
+2 -install pyqt5 .
-3- install opencv
+3 - install opencv